 The original, classic dressing is a blend of mayonnaise, minced anchovies, chives, tarragon, parsley, scallions, and garlic.

-Please enjoy my version of this classic. 🙂
+Please enjoy my version of this fantastic salad dressing, Citizens. 🙂

 Battle on – The Generalissimo